pyequion/pyequion2/docs/tutorials.rst

 We can also study degassing for our system.
 Consider a very simple system

->>> from pyequion import EquilibriumSystem #Import the necessary module
+>>> from pyequion2 import EquilibriumSystem #Import the necessary module
 >>> eqsys = EquilibriumSystem(['CO2']) #We set up the feed components of our system
 >>> molal_balance = {'C':0.5} #Set up the balances
 >>> TK = 298.15